SwitchX: Gmin-Gmax Switching for Energy-Efficient and Robust Implementation of Binary Neural Networks on ReRAM Xbars: Abstract

 \section{Abstract}

 Memristive crossbars can efficiently implement \textit{Binarized Neural Networks} (BNNs) wherein the weights are stored in high-resistance states (HRS) and low-resistance states (LRS) of the synapses.
-We propose \textit{SwitchX} mapping of BNN weights onto ReRAM crossbars such that the power consumed by the crossbars and the impact of crossbar non-idealities, that lead to degradation in computational accuracy, are minimized.
-Essentially, \textit{SwitchX} maps the binary weights in such manner that the crossbar comprises of more HRS than LRS synapses.
-Increased HRS in a crossbar will decrease the overall output dot-product current and thus lead to power savings.
-Interestingly, BNNs mapped onto crossbars with \textit{SwitchX} also exhibit better robustness against adversarial attacks than the corresponding software BNN baseline as well as the standard crossbar mapped BNNs.
-Finally, we combine \textit{SwitchX} with state-aware training (that further increases the feasibility of HRS states during weight mapping) to boost the robustness and energy-efficiency of BNN on hardware.
+We propose \textit{SwitchX} mapping of BNN weights onto ReRAM crossbars such that the impact of crossbar non-idealities, that lead to degradation in computational accuracy, are minimized.
+Essentially, \textit{SwitchX} maps the binary weights in such manner that a crossbar instance comprises of more HRS than LRS synapses.
+We find BNNs mapped onto crossbars with \textit{SwitchX} to exhibit better robustness against adversarial attacks than the standard crossbar-mapped BNNs, the baseline.
+Finally, we combine \textit{SwitchX} with state-aware training (that further increases the feasibility of HRS states during weight mapping) to boost the robustness of a BNN on hardware.
 We find that this approach yields stronger defense against adversarial attacks than adversarial training, a state-of-the-art software defense.
-We perform experiments using benchmark datasets (CIFAR-100 \& CIFAR-10) and show that \textit{SwitchX} combined with state-aware training can yield upto $\sim35\%$ improvements in clean accuracy and $\sim6-16\%$ in adversarial accuracies against conventional BNNs on a 32$\times$32 crossbar, while gaining $\sim21-22\%$ savings in overall crossbar power consumption.
+We perform experiments on a VGG16 BNN with benchmark datasets (CIFAR-10, CIFAR-100 \& TinyImagenet) and use \textit{Fast Gradient Sign Method} ($\epsilon=0.05$ to $0.3$) and \textit{Projected Gradient Descent} ($\epsilon=\frac{2}{255}$ to $\frac{32}{255},~\alpha=\frac{2}{255}$) adversarial attacks.
+We show that \textit{SwitchX} combined with state-aware training can yield upto $\sim35\%$ improvements in clean accuracy and $\sim6-16\%$ in adversarial accuracies against conventional BNNs.
+Furthermore, an important by-product of \textit{SwitchX} mapping is increased crossbar power savings, owing to an increased proportion of HRS synapses, that is furthered with state-aware training.
+We obtain upto $\sim21-22\%$ savings in crossbar power consumption for state-aware trained BNN mapped via \textit{SwitchX} on 16$\times$16 \& 32$\times$32 crossbars using the CIFAR-10 \& CIFAR-100 datasets.